 Skin cancer remains the most common cancer in the U.S., and cases continue to grow at an alarming rate.
 Between 2000 and 2009 alone, rates climbed 1.9 percent each year.
-The American Academy of Dermatology says that one in five Americans will develop skin cancer, and one out of 50 will be diagnosed with melanoma, the deadliest form of skin cancer.
+The American Academy of Dermatology says that one in five Americans will develop skin cancer.

 "Protecting your eyes is just as important as protecting your skin," says Dr. Mofid, adding that eye cataracts are caused by UV light exposure.
 She recommends wearing sunglasses or goggles that offer 99 percent or more UV protection and that have larger frames with a wraparound to protect your eyes, eyelids and the sides of your face — some of the most common sites for skin cancers.

 It's important to get outside and to be active year-round.
 Dr. Mofid says to have fun, but don't forget the sunscreen.
 She offers these additional tips to stay protected from winter sun: